ka9q/ka9q-radio/docs/ka9q-radio.md

 >mode = pm
 >freq = "145m800 144m490 145m200 145m825 145m990 144m310 144m325 144m340 144m355"

-There must be exactly one [global] section.
-Parameters here apply to the entire *radiod* instance.
+There must be exactly one [global] section, which applies to the entire *radiod* instance.
 Some (not all) may be overridden in subsequent sections.
 The parameters in this section are as follows: